bitfoundation/bitplatform/src/Tooling/Bit.Tooling.Templates/TodoTemplate/Doc/Getting-Started.md

 ## Environment setup

-- Microsoft Visual Studio 2022 - Preview Version 17.3.0 Preview 1.0 or higher with the following workloads and extention
+- Microsoft Visual Studio 2022 - Preview Version 17.3.0 Preview or higher with the following workloads and extention
   - Asp.net and web development
   - Net Multi-Platform App UI development
 - [Web Compiler 2022+ VisualStudtio extention](https://marketplace.visualstudio.com/items?itemName=Failwyn.WebCompiler64 "Web Compiler 2022+")
+- Microsoft SQL Server Developer edition

+**Note**: In development, For the app to access the local Api project IP the VisualStudio needs to **Run as Administrator**.
 ## Create project
-Use `dotnet new` approach based on assumption that we've Bit.Tooling.Templates.TodoTemplate nuget package. bellow command installs the package and then creates a new project from it.
+Use `dotnet new` approach. bellow command installs the package and then creates a new project from it.

-    > dotnet new -i Bit.Tooling.Templates.TodoTemplate
+    > dotnet new -i Bit.TodoTemplate

-# Configure The Project
+# Prepare The Project

 ## Database

 **Connection String**

-Open  **appsettings.json** file in  **TodoTemplate.Api**  project and change the  **SqlServerConnection ** connection string if you want:
+Open  **appsettings.json** file in  **TodoTemplate.Api**  project and change the  **ConnectionStrings ** connection string if you want:

-    "SqlServerConnection": {
+     "ConnectionStrings": {
-            "SqlServerConnection": "Data Source=.; Initial Catalog=TodoTemplateDb;Integrated Security=true"
+        "SqlServerConnectionString": "Data Source=.; Initial Catalog=TodoTemplateDb;Integrated Security=true;Application Name=Todo;"
-        }
+    },

 ## Migration